soma00333/profile/docs/work_experience/cybereason.md

     </tr>
     <tr>
       <td><strong>Challenge</strong></td>
-      <td>The pipeline restarted the server right after crashes.
+      <td>A key challenge was that the pipeline restarted the server right after crashes.
 This stopped me from collecting the dumps I needed.</td>
     </tr>
     <tr>
       <td><strong>Solution</strong></td>